-The Vue - Beachwood, Ohio
+Challenges and Uncertainties Facing The Vue - Beachwood, Ohio

 A multi-family complex, which we refer to as The Vue, ground leases from us the underlying land located in Beachwood, Ohio.
-Since 2018, the property has faced, and we anticipate that the property will continue to face, occupancy and financial challenges, and our tenant has not paid rent since October 2020 (i.e., an aggregate of \$3.9 million that would have been due had it generated specified levels of positive operating cash flow), and we anticipate that it will not pay rent for an extended period.
-After giving effect to debt service, the property is operating on a negative cash flow basis, and we anticipate that such trend will continue for an extended period.
-Since 2021 (through March 1, 2024), we provided The Vue with an aggregate of \$3.4 million to cover, among other things, operating cash flow shortfalls and capital expenditures, and the amount to be funded in 2024, if any, has not been definitively determined.
-At December 31, 2023, (i) there are no unbilled rent receivables, intangibles or tenant origination costs associated with this property and (ii) the net book value of our land subject to this ground lease is \$17.3 million and is subordinate to \$63.6 million of mortgage debt incurred by the owner/operator.
-Our cash flow will be adversely impacted by our funding of additional capital expenditures and operating expense shortfalls at the property (including our payment of the tenant's debt service obligations) and the tenant's continuing non-payment of rent.
+Since 2018, the property has faced, and we anticipate that the property will continue to face, occupancy and financial challenges.
+As the property has not generated specified levels of positive operating cash flows, the tenant has not been required to pay rent since October 2020, and we anticipate that it will not pay rent in the near future.
+After giving effect to debt service, the property, during the past several years (other than 2024), has been operating on a negative cash flow basis, although management believes that the property's operating performance is improving.

+Since 2022 (through February 28, 2025), we provided The Vue with an aggregate of \$3.5 million (including \$109,000 from January 1, 2024 through February 28, 2025) to cover, among other things, operating cash flow shortfalls and capital expenditures, and the amount to be funded in 2025, if any, has not been definitively determined.
+At December 31, 2024, (i) there are no unbilled rent receivables, intangibles or tenant origination costs associated with this property and (ii) the net book value of our land subject to this ground lease is \$17.4 million and is subordinate to \$62.3 million of mortgage debt incurred by the owner/operator.
+Our cash flow will be adversely impacted by our funding of additional capital expenditures and operating expense shortfalls at the property (including our payment of the tenant's debt service obligations) and the continuing non-payment of rent.
 If we determine that under GAAP the property has been impaired, we may incur a substantial impairment charge and if we sell the property, we may recognize a substantial loss.
 See Note 6 to our consolidated financial statements.